Pediatric critical care medicine fellowship

 • One block adult heart/lung transplant, adult advanced heart failure at Corewell Health Grand Rapids Hospitals Fred & Lena Meijer Heart Center

-• Option for two to four weeks elective in place of research
+• Option for two to four weeks of elective in place of research

-Note: Vacation and conference time must come out of research blocks.
+Note: Vacation and conference time will come out of research blocks.

 Didactics